cdfricke/VisualizingChaos/README.txt

 OPTIONAL TODO:
  - Add textbox class to python script so that large amounts of text can be rendered more easily.
  - Add text to simulation that displays the pendulum parameters (omega0, w_ext, f_ext, etc.)
- - Add in validation that compares the absolute error every n'th time step between the two data files generated from C++ RK4 and Python RK4